 Vegas was totally different in the early ’60s.
-With 100,000 residents it had one seventh the population of today, and while it had a certain tacky sheen it hadn’t approached the aggressively grotesque grandiosity you see today.
+With 100,000 residents it had one twentieth the population of today, and while it had a certain tacky sheen it hadn’t approached the aggressively grotesque grandiosity you see today.
 It was quieter, more modest, less inclined to force itself down your throat.

 Dad grew up in Chicago, and carried with him the raw, uninhibited grit of that city.
 I think he was out of place in California, even after he’d lived here 50 years.
 His buddies were Italian American, rough around the edges, and they’d all migrated, like him, from the Midwest or East Coast.
 You had Cado Castorelli, the grocer who brayed like a donkey and lived beyond his means; Rocco Calabrio, the all-seeing barber with the soft voice and Don Ameche moustache; and Vinny Manetti, who ran a TV repair shop and had daughters named Amelia and Philomena.